-All imports of live animals require an import permit and applications are assessed case-by case.
+All imports of live laboratory animals require an import permit.
+Applications are assessed case-by case.
 In some instances, import permit applications may need to be referred to external agencies or other government departments for additional expert advice.

-Detailed import requirements for laboratory animals can be found by searching the Biosecurity Import Conditions (BICON) system.
-Use a common or scientific name, or class of animal to streamline your search.
+Detailed import requirements for laboratory animals are listed in the Biosecurity Import Conditions (BICON) system.
 Applications for import permits are also submitted through BICON.

-For further information about importing invertebrate species for laboratory research, refer to the invertebrate animals page.
+For further information about importing invertebrate species, refer to the invertebrate animals page.

 Approved arrangement site

-Prior to applying for a permit to import animals for laboratory research, applicants must establish or have access to an approved facility for the isolation of the species they intend to import.
-This is known as an Approved Arrangement site and it must comply with the criteria for the required class of Approved Arrangement.
+Applicants must hold or have access to an Approved Arrangement (AA) site for the species they intend to import.
+The AA site must meet the criteria for the required class of Approved Arrangement.

-See the Approved Arrangements website for more information, including conditions of approval and Approved Arrangement site applications.
+See the Approved Arrangements website for more information.,

-If you hold an import permit for laboratory animals, and require further information, please contact the Department of Agriculture, Water and the Environment office in your local region.
-Alternatively, refer to the contact details of the department’s regional offices, as listed on your import permit.
+If you hold an import permit for laboratory animals, and require further information, please refer to the contact details in your import permit for the department offices in your local region.